Venango County Court Records

 Marriage Licenses

-Marriage licenses are issued by the Clerk of Orphans’ Court within the Register & Recorder’s office.
-The fee is $45, cash only, which includes a $20 surcharge for the Commonwealth’s Domestic Violence and Child Abuse fund.
-A three-day waiting period applies; a judicial waiver costs an additional $5 and is obtained by calling (814) 432-9610.
+Marriage licenses are issued by the Clerk of Orphans Court within the Register & Recorder's office.
+The fee is $45, cash only, which includes a $20 surcharge for the Commonwealth's Domestic Violence and Child Abuse fund.
+A three-day waiting period applies; a judicial waiver costs an additional $5 and can be arranged by calling (814) 432-9610.
 The license is valid for 60 days.
 Both applicants must present photo ID, and anyone previously married must provide an original or certified copy of the divorce decree.

 Birth and Death Records

 Birth and death records are maintained by the Pennsylvania Department of Health.
-Birth records become public after 105 years and death records after 50 years.
-Requests can be submitted by mail using the Application for a Birth Certificate or Application for a Death Certificate, sent with valid identification and the required fee to the Division of Vital Records, P.O.
+Birth records become public after 105 years, and death records after 50 years.
+You can request records by mail using the Application for a Birth Certificate or Application for a Death Certificate, sent with valid identification and the required fee to the Division of Vital Records, P.O.
 Box 1528, New Castle, PA 16103.
-Online requests are available through the Department of Health’s portal.
-The Register & Recorder’s office in Venango County also holds historical birth records covering the years 1893 to 1905; certified copies of these records cost $10.
+Online requests are also available through the Department of Health's portal.
+The Register & Recorder's office in Venango County also holds historical birth records covering the years 1893 to 1905; certified copies of those records cost $10.

 Venango County Probate Court Records

-Probate matters in Venango County are administered through two offices: the Register of Wills and the Clerk of Orphans’ Court, both housed within the Register & Recorder’s office on the first floor of the courthouse.
+Probate matters in Venango County are handled through two offices: the Register of Wills and the Clerk of Orphans Court, both located within the Register & Recorder's office on the first floor of the courthouse.

 Register of Wills

-The Register of Wills probates wills, grants Letters of Administration and Letters Testamentary, and maintains records of inventories, inheritance tax documents, and related filings.
-The Register also serves as the Commonwealth’s agent for collection of inheritance tax.
+The Register of Wills probates wills, grants Letters of Administration and Letters Testamentary, and keeps records of inventories, inheritance tax documents, and related filings.
+The Register also acts as the Commonwealth's agent for collecting inheritance tax.

-The Clerk of Orphans’ Court handles the administrative record-keeping for the Orphans’ Court Division, which has jurisdiction over estate administration, guardianships of incapacitated persons, trust matters, adoptions, and other fiduciary proceedings.
+The Clerk of Orphans Court handles administrative record-keeping for the Orphans Court Division, which has jurisdiction over estate administration, guardianships of incapacitated persons, trust matters, adoptions, and other fiduciary proceedings.

 Contact Information